 We have had a few people buy an aluminum/zinc anode and the odor didn't go away.
 That's vexing for them and us.
 A few were in unsoftened water, but most involved softened water.
 Softening can speed up anode consumption by increasing the conductivity of the water.
 That can increase the amount of hydrogen sulfide gas produced.

-So we've started offering powered anode rods.
+So we started offering powered anode rods.
 A sacrificial anode creates an electrical reaction inside a water heater as it corrodes.
 A powered anode does the same by feeding electricity into the tank.
 Since there is no magnesium or aluminum, there's no smell.
 We don't recommend them for everybody, though, because they're several times more expensive than sacrificial anodes.
 But they are permanent: they aren't sacrificial, so they don't need replacement.

 One more thing: There are several configurations of residential water heaters.
 Most have a hex-head anode in its own port somewhere on the top of the tank.
 A few do not.
 Some of Bradford White's, A.O.
 Smith's and State's residential tanks employ a combo anode/hot-water outlet/nipple in the hot port.
 A powered anode can be used with those tanks by adding a galvanized tee to the hot port.
 The bottom port of the tee will connect to the tank with a PEX-lined nipple; the plumbing to the house will go out the side port, also via a PEX-lined nipple; the powered anode will screw into the top port with the element hanging down inside the tank.
+It WILL be necessary to change plumbing that comes straight down, so that it enters the side, and there is no way to avoid that.
+SKU25/225 is the variant for that, and includes the extra parts and instructions.

 How do you tell if an anode is hex or combo?
 It's a fair question because some heaters do have a hex anode but it's hidden under sheetmetal, or perhaps under a plastic plug in the top.
 If there is a hex anode, you ought to be able to see either the hex nut or a plastic cap about halfway from the edge to the center of the tank.
 Pry up the plastic cap and look for an anode.
 If you can't find one, it probably has a combo anode in the hot port, but it's best to make sure by disconnecting the hot-side plumbing, if possible, and unscrewing the nipple to see if it's just a nipple or has an anode attached to it.
 It's worth doing this test even if your tank has a hex anode because if there is a standard anode anywhere in the water heater, you'll have rotten eggs, no matter what anode you employ elsewhere.